kevinchannon/wite/README.md

 ```

 #### `split_to`
-If you really want to control the thing, you can call `split_to`, which allows you to specify how the output if returned.
+If you really want to control the thing, you can call `split_to`, which allows you to specify how the output is returned.
 So, if you know that the string that you're splitting is going to out-live the result of the split and it's not going to change, then you can do something like:
 ```
 const auto long_lived_values = { "1.618,2.718,3.142" };